-In our fully supported wilderness treks we provide the following equipment: tents, sleeping mats, excellent food, extensive first aid kit, toilet paper, private transport To & From the trek, conservation fees, trek permit, and other goodies…
+It is always better to carry Trekking Equipment for Nepal visit.
+In our fully supported wilderness treks, we provide the following Trekking Equipment for Nepal travelers.
+Tents, sleeping mats, excellent food, extensive first aid kit, toilet paper, private transport to & From the trek, conservation fees, trek permit, and other goodies…

 The clothing you bring will need to allow for both the warmth of the days and the chill of the nights.
-While trekking during the day at lower altitudes, lightweight trekking trousers and T-shirts are recommended.
-It’s always a good idea to carry a waterproof jacket and some warmer clothing with you though as mountain weather is notoriously unpredictable.
-For the cold nights, thermal underwear, a warm fleece jacket and even a down jacket will help to keep you warm.
+While trekking at lower altitudes, lightweight trousers and T-shirts can work.
+It’s always a good idea to carry a waterproof jacket and some warmer clothing.
+As mountain weather is unpredictable.
+For the cold nights, thermal underwear, a warm fleece jacket, and even a down jacket will help to keep you warm.

-For all the treks your gear that is carried by the porters or yaks is best packed in a strong kitbag.
+While trekking porter takes care of your belongings.
+So it is better to pack in a strong kitbag making it easier to carry.
 A simple design without wheels and without foldable handles is best.
 You can buy in Kathmandu, although they are not as tough as say the North Face Base Camp Duffel.

 Down-filled bags are better, high altitude nights will be cool.
-Good down is fluffy, light and thick.
-A muff (an extra section around the neck) makes a big difference to the overall warmth of a bag.
+Good down is fluffy, light, and thick.
+A muff (an extra section around the neck) makes a big difference to the warmth of a bag.
 Sleeping bags are available for rent in Kathmandu.
-Alternatively add a fleece sleeping bag liner to add warmth to a 3-4 season bag.
+Or add a fleece sleeping bag liner to add warmth to a 3-4 season bag.

-Cotton, silk or fleece.
+Cotton, silk, or fleece.
 Saves washing your sleeping bag and adds warmth.
-Cotton or silk ones can be made in Kathmandu but are more easily bought from home.
-Fleece ones are readily available in Kathmandu.
+Cotton or silk ones are available in Kathmandu but are easy to have it from home.
+Fleece ones are also available in Kathmandu.

-This should be comfortable and a good waist band that transfers some of the weight to the hips is most important.
-It needs to be big enough to take a jacket, fleece, water, camera and odds and ends.
+This should be comfortable with good waistband.
+It will help to transfer some of the weight to the hips.
+It needs to be big enough to take a jacket, fleece, water, camera, and odds and ends.

-For a happy trek you need comfortable feet.
-Good boots have: good ankle support, plenty of toe room for long descents, a stiff sole to lessen twisting torsion, and are light because with every step you lift your boot up.
-Look at the inner lining – leather is good and Cambrelle is even better, a material that eats smelly feet bacteria.
+For a happy trek, you need comfortable feet.
+Good boots have good ankle support, plenty of toe room for long descents.
+A stiff sole to lessen twisting torsion, and are light because with every step you lift your boot up.
+Always look at the inner lining while buying one.
+Leather is good and Cambrelle is even better.
+Try to find one with such material that eats smelly feet bacteria.
 Good lightweight trekking boots or light all leather boots are perfect.
-Boots must be lightly worn in before trekking and this should include some steep hills to show up trouble spots.
+Boots must wear in before trekking.
+Try to wear it on some steep hills and trouble spots to get used to the boots.
 The longer the trek, the better the boots you need.

-In the low country your feet will be warm or even hot while walking so quality cotton mix sports socks are best.
+In the low country, your feet will be warm or even hot while walking so quality cotton mix sports socks are best.
 Three to four pairs are enough.
 Thick trekking socks are better for higher up and cool evenings, four pairs.
-Mostly modern trekking boots fit snugly so wearing two pairs of socks at the same time is impractical.
+Modern trekking boots fit, so wearing two pairs of socks at the same time is impractical.

-A luxury for your feet at the end of the day.
-Sandals or running shoes.
-Flip-flops, available for cheap in Kathmandu, are a necessity for showers during the trek.
+A better shoe is a luxury for your feet at the end of the day.
+Sandals or running shoes can also be useful.
+Flip-flops are available for cheap in Kathmandu.
+Better to have one as it is a necessity for showers during the trek.

-Most trekkers consider this essential, but alternatives are a thick thermal top or a light down jacket.
-In Kathmandu you can get almost any sort of fleece you need.
+Thick thermal top or a light down jacket can come in handy on this case.
+In Kathmandu, you can get almost any sort of fleece you need.

-Waterproof and breathable.
+Always have a waterproof and breathable jacket.
 Plastic ponchos or non-breathable raincoats are not suitable.
-Gore-tex (or similar) jackets are recommended for treks over passes or climbing trips.
+Gore-tex (or similar) jackets for treks over passes or climbing trips are useful.
 Lighter jackets should be a second jacket, easy to throw in the daypack for warmer days.

-Good thermals, both tops and bottoms, are one of the secrets to cold weather trekking comfort.
-Expedition-weight thermals are the most versatile and can be worn as your high altitude trekking top or under pants on extremely cold days.
+Good thermals, both tops, and bottoms are one of the secrets to cold weather trekking comfort.
+Expedition-weight thermals are the most versatile.
+You can wear your high altitude trekking top or underpants on cold days.
 Zip-up tops are great for changeable weather.

 Silk-weight is lightest and warm, mid-weight is perfect.
 Great for warm nights in the sleeping bag!